 Chris Fleet, National Library of Scotland

-Beatrice Alex, Edinburgh Futures Institute.
-University of Edinburgh
+Beatrice Alex, Edinburgh Futures Institute, School of Literatures, Languages and Cultures, University of Edinburgh